rbwork2024/tcp-udp-validator/README.md

 > **Note:** Run `tcp-validator --help` to see the latest arguments, this is probably not out of date but just in case!

 ```
-Simple program to validate data sent through TCP
+Simple program to validate data sent through TCP or UDP

-Usage: tcp-validator.exe [OPTIONS] <UNIT> <ADDRESS>
+Usage: tcp-udp-validator.exe [OPTIONS] <COMMAND>

-Arguments:
-  <UNIT>     Whether to run as server or client [possible values: server, client]
-  <ADDRESS>  Bind address for the server, and connection address for the client Example(server): 0.0.0.0:8080, Example(client): 127.0.0.1:8080
+Commands:
+  tcp
+  udp
+  help  Print this message or the help of the given subcommand(s)

 Options:
       --log-level <LOG_LEVEL>  Define a log level (default=Warn) [possible values: warn, info, debug, trace]